 Researchers for this report also worked with academic experts, and successful and confident women to provide a well-rounded perspective on a woman's confidence.
 According to this white paper, confidence stems from 14 different interior and exterior sources, such as intuition, resilience, routine, spirituality and support system.
 How you draw from them is directly in relation to your personality, the time of day and your current life stage.

-Here's a brief overview of experiences that influences women's confidence in the Asia Pacific Region from this report.
+This report gives a brief overview of experiences that influence women's confidence in the Asia-Pacific Region.

 28% of Australian women, or almost one in three women, affirm that they have special skills as women in a professional context, which give them an advantage over men.
 This echoes the idea that womanhood gives them an edge over their male counterparts.

 81% of Chinese women believe that their condition can be improved by banding together - an exceptionally high ratio compared to other countries.
-Chinese women are more than aware of the key role they play in society and family, as opposed to men.
+Chinese women are more than aware of their key role in society and family, as opposed to men.
 In a country where protests are not common practice, women are very conscious of the cause that binds them together.

 62% of Hong Kong women say that they would hesitate to break the rules even if they deemed them unwarranted.
 Respecting the rules is still a strong cultural standard, and contesting them openly is not welcomed.

 34% of Japanese women, or more than 1 out of 3 Japanese women, think that all bad things happen for a reason, and we have to accept that, even if it is hard.
 The ability to accept fate is valued in Japan.
-On top of that, almost one out of three Japanese women say they feel stress or anxiety very often.
+On top of that, almost one out of three Japanese women often feel stress or anxiety.

 63% of South Korean women seek inspiration & strength in their predecessor’s experiences.
-In work, family, individual and social situations in general, Korean women draw great lessons from those with more remarkable experience than them.
+In work, family, individual and social situations, South Korean women draw great lessons from those with more remarkable experience than them.

 A lack of confidence can slow down career advancement for women.
 In 2019, research carried out by My Confidence Matters and the University of Glasgow found that 79% of women lack confidence (compared to 62% of men) when it comes to their careers and speaking up at work.